GoogleCloudPlatform/workflows-demos/vertexai/country-histories/text-bison/README.md

 # Call VertexAI PaLM 2 for Text (text-bison) from Workflows in parallel

-In this sample, you'll see how to call Vertex AI's PaLM 2 for Text (text-bison) model in parallel from Workflows.
+In this sample, you'll see how to call Vertex AI's PaLM 2 for Text (text-bison) in parallel from Workflows.
 More specifically, you'll gather histories of a list of countries in parallel and return the combined histories in a map.

 ## Before you start